viktech/Writing/hhh.md

 1. **TODAY**: Register business name online (Wisconsin DFI website, takes 20 minutes)
 2. **TOMORROW**: Order WiFi Pineapple from Hak5
 3. **THIS WEEK**: Text one venue owner you know to gauge interest

-Want me to break down any specific phase into even smaller steps, or help you tackle the first checklist items?